 The following learning resources have been designed for early years practitioners working with children with SEND.

-Provision maps are a tool to support practitioners to evidence the effectiveness of interventions and the financial impact.
+Provision maps are a tool to support practitioners to evidence the effectiveness of interventions and their financial impact.
 Please refer to the introduction to provision mapping and provision mapping process documents below for further information.

 The documents below are case studies and provision maps from settings in Northamptonshire.